rafikurnia/rafikurnia.github.io/_posts/2019-08-02-github-actions-part-2.md

 So let's continue!

-I did playing around with GitHub Actions to automatically add newly created Issue and Pull Request to a [GitHub Project](https://github.com/features/project-management/) board.
+I was playing around with GitHub Actions to automatically add newly created Issue and Pull Request to a [GitHub Project](https://github.com/features/project-management/) board.
 To define the workflow, you can create a `main.workflow` file inside `.github` directory.
 The directory is in the root.